-Starting a creative or marketing agency can allow you to serve more freelance clients and increase your revenue.
-Before you dive in, though, you’ll need to plan for a few marketing agency start-up costs, like office space 🏢, software, and hiring.
+Starting a marketing agency lets you serve bigger clients, build a team, and grow beyond solo freelancing.
+Before you dive in, though, you'll need to plan for a few marketing agency start-up costs, like office space, software, and hiring.

 In this article, we'll help you understand the costs that come with starting a marketing agency.